Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 Thaipusam Rites and Rituals

 Devotees who make their vows and prayers to Lord Subramaniam will subject themselves to sacrificial acts in exchange for an answered prayer.
-The prayers could be for recovery from sickness, or to seek forgiveness for past misdeeds, or a childless couple asking for a baby, etc.
+The prayers could be for recovery from sickness, to seek forgiveness for past misdeeds, or a childless couple asking for a baby, etc.

 This sacrificial act could be in the form of carrying a kavadi that weighs several pounds and is attached to the body by skewers and hooks (see photo above).
 This is usually done by the most serious male pilgrims.

 But the penance can be in a 'simpler' form of just fasting for the day or carrying a pot of milk during the procession.
 There are also devotees who will go for a slightly 'serious' sacrificial act but not as tough as carrying the heavy-weight kavadis; these devotees may opt instead to have their tongues and cheeks pierced (see photo below).

 Shaving the head (especially for children), giving food and drink to devotees, and providing other essential services are other forms of penance that can be observed.

 The Thaipusam procession from one temple to another main temple (varies according to region) can be several miles long.
 Family members and supporters follow the devotees during this procession, chanting prayers and offering encouragement.

 There are four types of kavadi for the Thaipusam procession: